panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 const pi = 3.14;
 ```

-Use `const` variable after the declaration:
+You have to use `const` variable after the declaration:

 ```javascript{4}
 const pi = 3.14;